 The Owens Thomas House on Oglethorpe Square is a microcosm of the history and core values of Savannah.
-From the English-inspired architecture to hosting a family of slave traders, nowhere else can you get a better picture of the two realities of wealth and slavery which collided in the Deep South.
+From the English-inspired architecture to hosting a family of slave traders, nowhere else can you get a better picture of the two realities of wealth and slavery that collided in the Deep South.
 The beautiful architecture and ornate furnishings contrast sharply with the decrepit and cramped slave quarters, which once held up to 15 people.
 And staying true to the spirit of Savannah, the house is home to more ghosts per square foot than anywhere else in the city.
-Several spectres inhabit the home and supernatural experiences are common.
-Staff and guests have seen phantoms smoking cigarettes, objects moving on their own, and some even claim that the people in the home’s many paintings watch them as they walk by.
+Several specters inhabit the home, and supernatural experiences are common.
+Staff and guests have seen phantoms smoking cigarettes and objects moving on their own, and some even claim that the people in the home’s many paintings watch them as they walk by.
 The ghost of a strange man standing in the parlor is known to watch guests come and go until vanishing into the wall.
 Another spirit is known to trash the dining room overnight, overturning chairs and leaving the silverware and tablecloths in disarray.
 The ghost of Margaret Thomas, the last known owner of the house, is often seen walking around the garden tending to her plants, just as she did while alive.
 Though the rest of the house is undeniably haunted, the former slave quarters seem to be untouched by ghosts.
 It may be because the ceiling is painted in a color known as Haint Blue, which is meant to ward off evil spirits by mimicking the look of running water.
 Despite being the part of the house where the worst atrocities were committed, the slave quarters remain unusually peaceful.

 History of the Owens Thomas House